-M.A. in Theory and Research – Application Process
+M.A.
+Student in Theory and Research Application Process

-To apply for admission and graduate assistantship, applicants must submit the following materials.
+The deadline to apply for admission for the 2019-2020 academic year is March 15.
 Once the Department has received all materials, a decision for acceptance will be made.
-Upon acceptance into the program, applicants will receive written notification from the Department.
+Upon acceptance in to the program, applicants will receive written notification from both the Department and the University.

 The application for admission to graduate school at West Virginia University can be accessed online.
 A nonrefundable fee of $60.00 must be received by Admissions and Records before the application will be processed.
 On Line 16 of the application, 1474 should be identified as the Major Code and Communication Studies should be identified as the Intended Major.

-Applicants should have a minimum of 290-310 range for the verbal and Quantitative combined and with a minimum score of 4.0 on the analytical component of the GRE.
-GRE’s taken before August 2011 should have a combined score of 1000 on the verbal and quantitative components of the exam, with a minimum score of 4.0 on the analytical component.
-Scores should not be older than five years at the time of application..
+- A minimum combined score of 290 on the verbal and quantitative components of the GRE and a minimum score of 4.0 on the analytical component of the GRE are preferred.
+Scores should not be older than five years at the time of application.

 - Unofficial transcripts from all previously attended undergraduate institutions must be submitted.
 A minimum undergraduate GPA of 2.75 is preferred.

 International applicants must also submit proof of English language proficiency and submit TOEFL/IELTS scores (click on button below for link).